UNDER CONSTRUCTION

 January: Two months after all those Ohio generals were elected, a new site was announced for this lunatic asylum, but it was not that attractive asylum that Ohio had already started rebuilding; it was that frightening monstrosity that Dr. Awl had proposed two years earlier, now relocated to the eastern ridge of Sullivant's Hill, overlooking Columbus.

-Meeker then hired his childhood mate, Charles Engelke, who had no experience in law or enforcement, to build a new Columbus Police Department.
+Meeker then hired his best childhood mate, Charles Engelke, who had zero experience in law or enforcement, to open a new Columbus Police Department.

 Obvious Suspicion?
 Suppose the asylum fire two months earlier was not an accident (as it appears).
-Because no reason was given, it seems the police were unwilling to play along with the official accident excuse.
+Because no reason was given, it seems the police were unwilling to play along with the official accident.
 Keeping that department would have eventually undermined that excuse.

 In March, General Hayes was sworn in as Ohio's new governor.
-However, Grant was not inaugurated until June, six months after he won the election.
+However, Grant was not inaugurated until June, six months after he was elected.

 1870